jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 REGISTERS use

+    The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved.
+    If you use them, PUSHM #4,M before and POPM #4,M after. and if you use them you must not at the same time call (or jump to) any FORTH words!

-    The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved, PUSHM #4,R7 before use and POPM #4,R7 after. don't use R3 and use R2 only with BIC, BIT, BIS instructions in register mode.
+    don't use R3 and use R2 only with BIC, BIT, BIS instructions in register mode.